Taxation and Basic Income

 -

 People undertaking work must indicate if they are in primary or secondary employment and are taxed at different rates.
 Those on contract are taxed at another rate.
-Those on a Basic Income will be taxed at the proportional tax rate.
+Those on a proportional Basic Income scheme will be taxed at the proportional tax rate.

 -